 - Unusual situations

-- Changing position (within your lane or changing lanes)
+- Change position (within your lane or change lanes)